vmware-tanzu/velero/site/docs/master/install-overview.md

 ## Velero resource requirements

 By default, the Velero deployment requests 500m CPU, 128Mi memory and sets a limit of 1000m CPU, 256Mi.
-Default requests and limits are not set for the Restic pods as CPU/Memory usage can depend heavily on the size of volumes being backed up.
+Default requests and limits are not set for the restic pods as CPU/Memory usage can depend heavily on the size of volumes being backed up.
 If you need to customize these resource requests and limits, you can set the following flags in your `velero install` command:

 ```